Bobby Witt Jr. Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.2 K/9, the fifth-worst in the league.
+- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in MLB.

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.53).
+- The Tigers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.

-- Olson (0-2) gets the start for the Tigers, his third of the season.
+- Lorenzen makes the start for the Tigers, his 12th of the season.
+He is 2-4 with a 4.23 ERA and 47 strikeouts in 66 2/3 innings pitched.

-- His last time out came on Wednesday against the Atlanta Braves, when the right-hander went 3 1/3 innings, surrendering six earned runs while allowing five hits.
+- The righty last pitched on Wednesday against the Atlanta Braves, when he tossed six innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.